Descanonge/neba/docs/source/configuration.rst

 :class:`.JsonLoader` and the builtin module :external+python:mod:`json`.
 The decoder and encoder class can be customized.

-The Yaml format will soon be supported via :class:`.YamlLoader` and a third party module to be chosen.
+It is planned to add support for Yaml format via :class:`.YamlLoader` and a third party module to be chosen.

 From the command line
 ---------------------